Rustic Berry Tart

 I may not find any wild blackberries growing behind my rented studio apartment of a Harlem brownstone, but we city dwellers and suburban folk alike can partake in summer’s berry bounty.
 Berries are both ripe and affordable right now.

-This "Rustic Berry Tart" (or "Berry Galette" if you wanna be fancy) is one of the easiest, tastiest summertime treats I know.
-I whipped this up in about 10 minutes, then baked it for about 25 or 30.
-That's it!
-I cheated and use an already-made round of pie crust (the ones you buy rolled up, two in a box-- not pressed into a pie pan).
-Of course, you can use a single portion of homemade pie dough (and homemade pie dough is always a good thing!
+This “Rustic Berry Tart” (or “Berry Galette” if you wanna be fancy) is one of the easiest, tastiest summertime treats I know.
+I whipped this up in about 10 minutes, then baked it for 30.
+That’s it!
+I cheated and used an already-made round of pie crust (the ones you buy rolled up, two in a box).
+Of course, you can use a single portion of homemade pie dough.

 To make this tart, I put 16 ounces of berries in a bowl.
 I used a combination of blueberries, blackberries, and raspberries.
 Mine were fresh, but it’s ok to use frozen- just make sure you thaw and drain them first.
 Put the mixed berries in a medium sized bowl (any combination of berries you like!); then added 1/3 cup packed brown sugar, 2 tablespoons cornstarch, 2 tablespoons melted butter, zest and juice from half of a lemon, and a teaspoon of vanilla extract.
 Use a large spoon (or your fingertips) to mix well.
 Set the berries aside and preheat the oven to 400 F.

 Place a piece of parchment paper on your work surface and lightly sprinkle flour onto the parchment paper.
-Unroll the pie dough round onto the lightly floured parchment paper (or roll out the rested pie dough if you're using homemade pie dough) into a 12-inch round on parchment paper.
-I like to take my rolling pin and roll it to expand the diameter just a couple of more inches, but this step is optional!
+Unroll the pie dough round onto the lightly floured parchment paper (or roll out the rested pie dough if you’re using homemade pie dough) into a 12-inch round on parchment paper.
 Next, add the berries to the center of the dough round.
-Don't put any berries in the last 2-3 inches around the edge of the circle of dough.
+Don’t put any berries in the last 2-3 inches around the edge of the circle of dough.
 Smooth the berries out so they form an even layer.
 Next, carefully fold the edges of pastry over the filling, pleating it every few inches.
 Slide the parchment paper onto a baking sheet and let it chill in the fridge for 15 minutes.

-Remove the galette from the fridge, and brush egg wash on the edges, and then generously sprinkle with demerara sugar (or just regular granulated sugar works fine too!)
-Place the tart in the oven and bake it until the berry filling is starting to bubble, and the crust is golden brown.
-It took about 30 minutes in my oven.
+Remove the galette from the fridge, and brush egg wash on the edges, and then generously sprinkle with granulated sugar.
+Place the tart in the oven and bake it until the berry filling is starting to bubble, and the crust is golden brown, 30-35 minutes.

 Rustic Berry Tart (serves 8)